ARAZA13/araza13.github.io/README.md

 ## Bio:

-Ahmed is a structured thinker, economist & data scientist originally from Pakistan, now living in Canada.
+Ahmed is a structured thinker, economist & data scientist, born in Pakistan, educated in Europe and currently living in Canada.
 He currently serves as a consultant economist for the Education Global Practice @ the World Bank Group.
 His research interests lie where development and data meet.
-Ahmed's dedication to data-driven development has led him to affiliations with renowned institutions such as [World Bank Group](https://www.worldbank.org/en/home), [EPOD-Harvard](https://epod.cid.harvard.edu/person/ahmed-raza), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
+He has deep understanding of the data challenges and economic pressing economic issues and development challenges.
+Ahmed's dedication to data-driven development & evidence based policy-making has led to affiliation with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [EPOD-Harvard](https://epod.cid.harvard.edu/person/ahmed-raza), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
 {: style="text-align: justify"}